-• Get local input
+Get local input

 Link with deaf clubs, local deaf children's societies and other charities working with deaf children.
+Consult with local groups of deaf children via education settings/social groups.
+Local input is key to feed into CHSWG decision making.
 If you have produced a flyer, this can help to explain what CHSWGs do.

-• Plan meetings in advance
+Plan meetings in advance